RaveMaker/VMware-VM-Cloner/README.md

 #### Your vCenter server and credentials:
 - $vcenter = "vc.domain"
-- $username = "" - Can be blank to use current user credentials
+- $username = "" - leave blank to use current user credentials
 - $password = ""

 #### sourceLocation is a folder in your vcenter structure.